Frimkron/hrbrt/readme.md

 Blocks of choices are used to present the user with options from which they can make a single selection.
-Users Reading the raw Hrbrt text indicate their selection by writing something inside the box beside it - typically an 'X' or '#' character.
+Users Reading the raw Hrbrt text indicate their selection by writing something inside the box beside it.
+This is typically an `X` or `#` character, but may contain any single-line content other than `]`.

 Each choice of the block goes on its own line.
 The first choice starts with a double colon, and each subsequent choice starts with a single colon.
 Each